davlin0222/word-fabricator/README.md

 ### `word_fabricator`

-Returns the array of fictional words which are fabricated using the provided rules (both as initial rules and additional rules)
+Returns the array of fictional words which are fabricated using the provided rules (initial rules and additional rules)

 ```js
 const words = word_fabricator();